(Updated July 2017)

 WHO INVENTED THE PIANO?
 AND WHEN?

-His instruments were based on the shape of a harpsichord, which we would recognise as a “grand piano”, although that particular term was not used until much later, as a way of comparing to later, smaller types.
+Cristofori’s instruments were based on the shape of a harpsichord, which we would recognise as a “grand piano”, although that particular term was not used until much later, as a way of comparing to later, smaller types.
+In spite of various pictures appearing to be different designs, with different stands or legs, only 3 Cristofori pianos are known to have survived.
 Details were first published in 1711, written in 1709, but Cristofori’s pianos existed before that, and his ARPICEMBALO, a somewhat similar instrument, had been documented in 1698.

 His new instrument differed from the harpsichord in that instead of plucking the strings, it struck them with hammers, and this meant that, as well as being a more powerful instrument, it had the facility of allowing the player to control the dynamics of the music by variations in the way the keys were played.
 This facility is not just about playing “soft and loud” overall, it means that one hand can play louder than the other, or one finger can play a melody louder than the other notes, or any note in a handful can be made more prominent.
-This is something we take for granted now, but in 1742, people were more used to harpfichords, and the Ipswich Journal reported on the strange novelty of an instrument that allowed one to…
+This is something we take for granted now, and regard as essential in a musical instrument, but in 1742, people were more used to organs and harpfichords, and the Ipswich Journal reported on the strange novelty of an instrument that allowed one to…

 The clavichord was an even earlier keyboard instrument, but if you have ever played a solid electric guitar without plugging it in, you will have some idea how quiet a clavichord is.
 You could practise in the middle of the night, and the neighbours would not hear, so it is not suitable for public performance.